davidlang42/threadsplitter/docs/index.md

 # Home
 An add-on to split GMail threads.

-GMail conversation threads are great, but sometimes you get multiple emails about different things (eg. different orders) with an identical subject line, which GMail automatically makes into threads.
+Gmail conversation threads are great, but sometimes you get multiple emails about different things (eg. different orders) with an identical subject line, which Gmail automatically makes into threads.
 This add-on lets you split those emails into separate threads when required.

 The add-on is hosted directly on Google Apps Script, free for anyone to use: (Google Workspace add-on url TBA)